-Hollywood Healing: Koga Itami and Medaka Kurokami are main culprits, but there are other characters who also heaact that she's actually crazy.
+Hollywood Healing: Koga Itami and Medaka Kurokami are main culprits, but there are other characters who also think that she's actually crazy in this department.

 Hyperspace Arsenal: From where does Kumagawa pull all these oversized screws again?
 Munekata also counts, as some of his "hidden weapons" are longer than he is.

 Hypocritical Humor: Kumagawa says How unfair!
-Attacking before the opponent levels up! in chapter 117 when Medaka attacks Zenkichi to start a fight after he challenges her considering that is the exact same thing the Minuses did during the Student Council Battle Arc.
+Attacking before the opponent levels up! in chapter 117 when Medaka attacks Zenkichi to start a fight after he challenges her considering that is the exact same thing the Minuses did during the Kumagawa Incident Arc.